On this page:

-All the companies doing business in India are required to file certain documents with the government authorities according to the requirements of the Companies Act of 2013 and other applicable laws.
+All the companies doing business in India, including subsidiaries of foreign companies, are required to file certain documents with the government authorities according to the requirements of the Companies Act of 2013, Income Tax Act and other applicable laws.

-A private limited company is required to file the required documents with ROC annually.
+A private limited company is required to file the required documents with ROC and income tax authorities annually.
 It is also required to file Income Tax return, if applicable.

 As a part of Annual Filing, companies incorporated in India

 - including subsidiaries of foreign companies, joint venture

 companies and others, under the Companies Act, 2013 and the

 Rules there under are required to file the following documents along with the

 |Filing of Annual Accounts||30 days from the conclusion of the AGM||Balance Sheet, Profit & Loss Account, Auditors Report, Directors Report||Form AOC-4 and Form AOC-4 CFS (in case of Consolidated financial statements)|

 |Filing of Annual Return||60 days from the conclusion of the AGM||Statement of Affairs of Company||Form MGT-7|